HRTCloudDemo/HRTCloudDemo.github.io/_labs/003/index.markdown

   ![Credentials](show_creds.png)

-- Note down url username and password.
+- Note down url, username and password.
 They will be used in the next section of this tutorial

 ## Get the code of the sample app